vladfilipro/apigeon/docs/configuration.md

 - `routes` - A string containing the path to the folder containing your routes
 - `drivers` - A string containing the path to the folder containing your drivers
-- `renderers` - A string containing the path to the folder containing your renderers

 `errors` - `{ Object }` - The object contains the error pages.
 Standard error pages defined are as follows: